Onto-Med/phenoman-evaluation/README.md

 Use the SQL file `csv_schema.sql` to create the required tables and import the CSV files (e.g., with pgAdmin's import functionality).

-## Executing the PhenoMan Test Script
+## Executing the PhenoMan test script

 Place a release of the PhenoMan inside the `phenoman_test` folder (Version 0.3.3 is used here as an example) and execute the following CLI lines (Java SDK required):